This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Prone to rob

-New Minnesota Hygenics - Apis Mellifera Ligustica Hybrid
+New Minnesota Hygienics - Apis Mellifera Ligustica Hybrid

 Developed by Dr. Marla Spivak at the University of Minnesota Bee Lab.
-These bees show a strong tendancy to be resistant to American Foulbrood and Chalkbrood.
+These bees show a strong tendency to be resistant to American Foulbrood and Chalkbrood.

 Russians - Apis Mellifera